MattPickard/Project_Portfolio/Memior Project/README.md

   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/evaluation_breakdown.png" alt="Evaluation Breakdown" style="width: 80%">
 </p>

-To evaluate the pipelines, I created a test set of 20 queries spread evenly across the 10 chapters of the memoir.
+For evaluation, I created a set of 20 queries spread evenly across the 10 chapters of the memoir.
 A correct answer was defined as a response that matched the ground truth answer.
 In general, the classic RAG architecture was more successful than the GraphRAG architecture for specific questions, however, GraphRAG's ability to retrieve broader context ended up being very impressive.
+One big takeaway is that adding more techniques such as reranking and context enrichment windows can derastically improve the success rate.

 ### Question 10
 Interestingly, all 4 pipelines failed question 10, which was a rather simple query: "Who was his first-born?"
-While this was an example of a query that used an unspecific pronoun, an issue that I tried to address with query rewriting (and failed).
-Even more detrimental to the retrieval was the memoir itself.
-The first section of the memoir is a very in-depth family genealogy, and due to so many examples of family relationships in this section, the retrieval processes became confused by the many semantically similar chunks.
+While this was an example of a query that used an unspecific pronoun, an issue that I attempted to address with query rewriting, even more detrimental to the retrieval of this query was the memoir itself.
+The first section of the memoir is a an in-depth family genealogy, and due to so many examples of family relationships in this section, the retrieval processes became confused by the many semantically similar chunks.

+Thanks for reading!
+I had a good time with this project.
+If you have any questions or comments, feel free to reach out.